openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 Metadata schemas are associated with collections, workflows and advanced searches.
 Typically, metadata is added to an item in a collection at contribution and then used by the associated workflow and advanced search.
 Further information on using schemas is provided in other configuration guides.

 ## XSLT template data
 Extensible stylesheet transformations (XSLTs) are commonly used to change the presentation of XML data.
-In EQUELLA, they can be used to present information returned in display and confirmation templates, email templates, export templates, OAI and Z3950 import and display results.
+In openEQUELLA, they can be used to present information returned in display and confirmation templates, email templates, export templates, OAI and Z3950 import and display results.

 Item data is of the form as shown in the example below:
 ```